IJuanTM/Simpl/README.md

 ```
 1.3.1 (26-Apr-2021)     -   Fixed a lot of problems regarding the update to PHP version 8 (8.0.3)
                         -   Added a whole example page you can load up to see the main functions of Simpl
-                            in action and inspect them so you know how to use them in your own project!
+                            in action and inspect them so you know how to use them in your projects!
-                        -   Better way of sass compiling, now as a npm function in the package file!
+                        -   Better way of sass compiling, now as an npm function in the package file!
                         -   Fixed some issues with the included JavaScript functions.
                         -   Made a pages stylesheet.
-                        -   Created a piece of JavaScript to detect if Capslock is turned on when typing
+                        -   Created a piece of JavaScript to detect if Caps lock is turned on when typing
                             in a password input field.
                         -   Added a @mixins and a @keyframes SCSS file.
                         -   Put the variables in their own vars file for SCSS.